springfall2008/batpred/docs/install.md

 | Fox       | Fox Modbus       | <https://github.com/nathanmarlor/foxess_modbus> |

 Predbat was originally written for GivEnergy inverters controlled by the GivTCP add-on but has been extended for other inverter types.

-Please see [Other Inverters](other-inverters.md) for details on the install details.
+Please see [Inverter Setup](inverter-setup.md) for details on installing and configuring the appropriate inverter control software so that Home Assistant is able to 'see' and manage your inverter.

-- Follow the installation and configuration instructions appropriate for your inverter so that Home Assistant is able to 'see' and manage your inverter.
+You will need at least 24 hours history in Home Assistant for Predbat to work correctly, the default is 7 days (but you configure this back to 1 day if you need to).

-- You will need at least 24 hours history in Home Assistant for Predbat to work correctly, the default is 7 days (but you configure this back to 1 day if you need to).
+NB: If you have multiple GivEnergy AIO's or a 3-phase inverter, GivTCP version 3 is required.

 ## Editing Configuration Files in Home Assistant